Podarcis muralis: Distribution and status

 The natural range spans much of the mainland Europe except from the north and very south and extends to Turkey.
 It occurs as introduced populations in southern Britain, where one such population in the seaside town of Ventnor on the Isle of Wight has become somewhat famous, and also in North America.
 There has been some scientific debate as to whether the populations in Southern England represent the northern edge of their native range.
+The population of common wall lizards in the Mediterranean may have been caused by the hand of human activities such as pet releases and trade.

 North America

 Podarcis muralis has been introduced in the United States and is spreading throughout the Cincinnati metropolitan area.
 It is commonly observed living in limestone outcrops, rock walls, and rubble along the Ohio River basin.

-It is referred to locally in the Cincinnati/Northern Kentucky area as the "Lazarus lizard", as it was introduced to the area around 1950 by George Rau, a boy who was a member of the family who owned the Lazarus department store chain (now absorbed into Macy's).
+It is referred to locally in the Cincinnati/Northern Kentucky area as the "Lazarus lizard", as it was introduced to the area around 1950 by George Rau, a boy whose family owned the Lazarus department store chain (Lazarus has since been absorbed into Macy's).
 After he returned from a family vacation to northern Italy, he released about 10 of the reptiles near his Cincinnati home.
-Genetic testing has revealed that as little as only three of these lizards survived long enough to reproduce, meaning they were subject to an extreme genetic bottleneck.
+Genetic testing has revealed that as few as only three of these lizards survived long enough to reproduce, meaning they were subject to an extreme genetic bottleneck.
 This prolific lizard has reproduced exponentially; it continues to expand its distribution range annually, and has established itself so well in southwest Ohio, it is now considered a naturalized species by the Ohio Department of Natural Resources and is protected under state law (it is illegal to harm, capture, or possess this animal without a proper licence).

 Besides Ohio, P. muralis has also been introduced in other U.S. states.
 Populations occur in Kenton and Campbell counties in Kentucky, and in parts of Indiana.

 The European wall lizard was also introduced to Vancouver Island, British Columbia, Canada in 1970, when a dozen individuals were released into the wild from a small private zoo.